 Data parsing requires an elementary knowledge of programming as well as coding.
-Since you’re looking to extract headline texts of all cars listings, cars.html file will come handy in cross checking.
+Since you’re looking to extract headline texts of all car listings, the cars.html file will come in handy in cross checking.
 Locate the crucial elements from the folder and perform inspections using the ‘inspect element tool,’ or you can also view ‘page source code.’

 Since we found that the listings are within a div with class name ‘content’, these are the commands that follow: